yiqi-liu/synPT/README.md

 ```

 ## Note on Reproducibility
 Even with an identical random R seed, exact reproducibility across computing platforms is not guaranteed.
 Small discrepancies may arise from differences in floating-point arithmetic, BLAS/LAPACK implementations, package or R version differences, or the behavior of numerical solvers and multithreaded operations.
-However, since all reported results are averaged over 1000 Monte Carlo replications, platform-specific numerical variation is expected to have no qualitative effect on the conclusions of the paper.
+However, since all reported results are averaged over 1000 Monte Carlo replications, platform-specific numerical variation is expected to have no qualitative effect on the conclusions in Section 5 of the paper.